 This finishing photo was taken April 13th at the first of two Ironman Arizona’s back in 2008.
-That’s right, after three years of high winds and temperatures Ironman decided to permanently move this race to the fall and better weather.
-November (23) 2008 was chosen for the second event and has held this spot on the Ironman calendar ever since.
+That’s right, after three years of high winds and temperatures, Ironman decided to permanently move this race to the fall and better weather.
+November 23, 2008 was chosen for the second event and has held this spot on the Ironman calendar ever since.

-I can only say from experience that it was a good choice for Ironman to make, because our race that April was over the top, difficult!
+I can only say from experience that it was a good choice for Ironman to make because our race that April was over the top, difficult!

 Even with the wind at your back there was no real relief because the pavement was so darn hot it just radiated up and cooked you in the calm.
 I was looking forward to making great speed with the wind on my back but because it was so hot I almost looked forward to turning back into it.

-Where this Ironman (my fourth) came to light was when Christine one of my most experienced Ironman athletes decided this would be her next and because I was retiring that March 1st chose to make it a special race for myself.
+Where this Ironman (my fourth) came to light was when Christine, one of my most experienced Ironman athletes, decided this would be her next and because I was retiring that March 1st chose to make it a special race for myself.

 There was nothing common about this Arizona Ironman training except maybe the training distances but that was it.

-We were in full on winter indoor training because of the April race date, we couldn’t get the bikes outside, it was a cold winter, so say “hello” to the lap pool, bikes on trainers and plenty of treadmill running.
+We were in fullon winter indoor training because of the April race date, we couldn’t get the bikes outside, it was a cold winter, so say “hello” to the lap pool, bikes on trainers and plenty of treadmill running.

-Christine and I had trained together for many years, so our workout routines fell together easily.
+Christine and I had trained together for many years so our workout routines fell together easily.
 She has such a great work ethic there was never a worry that the training would ever be poorly handled.
-10km is 10km not 9.9km’s!
+10 km is 10 km not 9.9 kms!

 To say Arizona was a special race for us and our families is an understatement.
 The planning just to get there was a big job and as it was set out, there were plenty of areas where trouble might happen.

-Christine had a big team all set to come, her husband Rick, their young twins Meg and Ruthie, and Rick’s mom Ivy.
+Christine had a big team all set to come.
+Her husband Rick, their young twins Meg and Ruthie and Rick’s mom Ivy.
 They would all fly together from Buffalo Airport and at Arizona Airport pick up their rented RV for the duration of the trip.

-I decided to drive by myself, taking my truck, our 30’ toy hauler RV, my motorcycle and all our triathlon equipment.
-Patty was still working at the time, so she would fly to Arizona for the race and enjoy some good down time.
+I decided to drive by myself taking my truck, our 30’ toy hauler RV, my motorcycle and all our triathlon equipment.
+Patty was still working at the time so she would fly to Arizona for the race and enjoy some good downtime.

-Our training went pretty much according to plan and we felt as good as anytime we raced before, so now the time had come to taper off and prepare to leave.
+Our training went pretty much according to plan and we felt as good as any time we raced before.
+So now the time had come to taper off and prepare to leave.

-We had reserved our sights in a campground right in Tempe for the race dates but other than that I just need to be there on those dates, the rest was up to me.
+We had reserved our sites in a campground right in Tempe for the race dates but other than that I just need to be there on those dates, the rest was up to me.

-I left on a beautiful spring day about 12 days before the race, so I would have plenty of time to rest after my epic road trip.
-Pulling a large trailer takes its toll so staying alert and awake after hundreds and hundreds of km’s, day after day, is tiring to say the least.
+I left on a beautiful spring day about 12 days before the race so I would have plenty of time to rest after my epic road trip.
+Pulling a large trailer takes its toll so staying alert and awake after hundreds and hundreds of kms, day after day, is tiring to say the least.